-After video stokes outrage, charges dropped against NYC mom
+Charges dropped against mom after video stokes outrage

-NEW YORK (AP) — Brooklyn’s district attorney has dismissed all charges against a mother who was violently separated from her toddler son by police in a videotaped encounter at a city social services office.
+NEW YORK (AP) — A mother who was arrested after police violently pulled her toddler son from her arms in a videotaped encounter at a New York City social services office has had all charges against her dismissed, with the Brooklyn district attorney saying Tuesday he was acting “in the interest of justice.”

-Jazmine Headley has been in jail since Friday, when she was arrested after a dispute with a guard in a crowded waiting room.
+Jazmine Headley had been in jail since Friday on charges including obstructing governmental administration, resisting arrest, endangering the welfare of a child and trespassing, after she was arrested following a dispute with a guard in a crowded waiting room of a Brooklyn public benefits office.

-District Attorney Eric Gonzalez said Tuesday that he was “horrified by the violence depicted in the video.”
-It showed officers yanking Headley’s 18-month-old son from her arms.
+In dismissing the charges, District Attorney Eric Gonzalez said he was “horrified by the violence depicted in the video,” which showed officers yanking Headley’s 18-month-old son from her arms, and that the situation should have been handled differently.

-He said “the consequences this young and desperate mother has already suffered as a result of this arrest far outweigh any conduct that may have led to it.”
+“The consequences this young and desperate mother has already suffered as a result of this arrest far outweigh any conduct that may have led to it: she and her baby have been traumatized, she was jailed on an unrelated warrant and may face additional collateral consequences,” he said in his statement.
+“Continuing to pursue this case will not serve any purpose and I therefore moved today to dismiss it immediately in the interest of justice.”

 Most Read Nation & World Stories